kubernetes/kubernetes/docs/proposals/kubelet-rkt-runtime.md

 Remaining in-process also helps this integration not regress on performance, one axis of being *Full-Featured*.

+### Communicate through gRPC

+Although the kubelet and rktlet will be compiled together, the runtime and kubelet will still communicate through gRPC interface for better API abstraction.

+For the near short term, they will still talk through a unix socket before we implement a custom gRPC connection that skips the network stack.

 ### Developed as a Separate Repository

 Brian Grant's discussion on splitting the Kubernetes project into [separate repos](https://github.com/kubernetes/kubernetes/issues/24343) is a compelling argument for why it makes sense to split this work into a separate repo.